benghancock/ancient-places/doc/ch02_application.md

 ```

 Ah!
 We haven't yet configured our database server to accept
+password-based authentication, at least not for local socket
-password-based authentication.
-We can do this in Postgres using the
+connections.
+We can do this in Postgres by editing the file
-file [`pg_hba.conf`].
-Where this is on your system will vary by
+[`pg_hba.conf`].
+Where this is on your system will vary by install; on
-install; on Fedora it should be at `/var/lib/pgsql/data/pg_hba.conf`
+Fedora it should be at `/var/lib/pgsql/data/pg_hba.conf` (see [more
-(see [more Fedora docs here]).
-The file itself is pretty well
+Fedora docs here]).
+The file itself is pretty well-commented, but
-commented, but consult the Postgres documentation for the specifics on
+consult the Postgres documentation for the specifics on the
-the formatting.
+formatting.
 We'll add a line like this:

 ```
 # "local" is for Unix domain socket connections only